obenland/wp-display-header/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Added an option to not display a header at all.
+* Updated utility class.
+* Tested for WordPress 3.6.

 = 2.0.1 =
 * Fixed a bug, where the fallback to the default header did not work.
-Props carloscorrela
+Props carloscorrela.

 = 2.0.0 =
 * **IMPORTANT**: Version 2.0.0 breaks compatibility with WordPress versions **prior** to 3.2!
 * Added the header selection field to Taxonomy and Author Edit screens.
-* Fixed a minor bug for themes that have no header images registered
+* Fixed a minor bug for themes that have no header images registered.

 = 1.5.3 =
 * Improved user experience when current theme does not support custom headers, on activation of the plugin.
-* Deprecated settings functions for WP Save Custom Header in preparation for overhaul in v2.0.0
+* Deprecated settings functions for WP Save Custom Header in preparation for overhaul in v2.0.0.
-* Updated utility class
+* Updated utility class.

 = 1.5.2 =
 * Fixed a bug, where a selected header wouldn't override the default selection on posts pages.